KyleCaulkins/PyBer_Analysis/README.md

 ![Complete_Python_Script](PyBer_Challenge.ipynb)

 ## Summary

+Overall, the analysis provides clarity to the differences in PyBer business between city types.
+Using this clarity, there are three buiness recommendations for addressing disparities among the city types.
+The first recommendation is to perform a market analysis and determine if there is a need for more drivers in the three city types.

+Is there market demand in city types
+Can same drivers be used in interface bewtween city types?
+Compare data with different pricing model

 Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.